oslabs-beta/QLeo/README.md

 - Easy Configuration: With just a click of a button, QLeo will start to run and allow users to generate performance metrics according to the uploaded schema model.
 - Montior Queries at Resolver-Level: Understand and track GraphQL queries, mutations, response times, and function invocations for individual resolvers.
 - Visualize: Compare and reveal potential performance bottlenecks utilizing QLeo's illustration to enhance the efficiency of GraphQL API calls.
+- History: Keep record of GraphQL request's performance metrics and graphs in the current session.

 <img src="src/assets/performance.png">